cmu-sei/pharos/INSTALL.md

 ```

 The software installs into /usr/local by default, but can be
-configured with CMake in the usual way
+configured with CMake in the usual way.